OFFENSIVE PLAYER OF THE WEEK

 Position: Wide receiver

-Highlights: Had 12 catches for 200 yards and two touchdowns in a 28-27 loss to Dacula
+Highlights: Had seven catches for 234 yards and three touchdowns in a win over Newton

-Coach Korey Mobbs’ take: “Reese is an extremely hard worker who rose to the occasion for us Friday night.
-As a staff, we knew it was only a matter of time before he had a breakout game.
-He is a humble young man that plays with the same intensity regardless of the number of times he touches the ball.”
+Coach Eric Godfree’s take: “Jared has been our leader for our wide receivers and he has been playing like a leader the last few games. too.
+He has great speed and uses it well to create space for our quarterback to get him the ball and he’s really impressive with the ball in his hands, too.
+It’s been a lot of fun seeing his work on the practice field turn into explosive plays on the game field.”

 (0) comments